 So what does this mean?

 Well, as I keep saying, each of us is unique!
-Not everyone is going to benefit from every single thing and in exactly the same way, but some will benefit greatly from strontium citrate and some will benefit a little less but the key point here is that everyone benefited.
+Not everyone is going to benefit from every single thing and in exactly the same way, but some will benefit greatly from strontium citrate and some will benefit a little less but the key point here is that everyone benefited (you can read about the science-backed benefits of strontium here).
 Importantly, unlike strontium ranelate, not a single adverse effect was reported in any of the participants in this 4 year study using strontium citrate.
 So I hope this encourages you that if you’re not using strontium citrate as part of your bone building program, to consider it and discuss it with your doctor and I hope the information has helped and I hope you’ll tune in next time.
 Thanks, bye!

 European Medicines Agency’s Pharmacovigilance Risk Assessment Committee findings regarding strontium ranelate:

 Moise H, Adachi JD, Chettle DR, et al. Monitoring bone strontium levels of an osteoporotic subject due to self-administration of strontium citrate with a novel diagnostic tool, in vivo XRF: a case study.
 Bone.
 2012 Jul;51(1):93-7. doi: 10.1016/j.bone.2012.04.008.
 Epub 2012 Apr 23.
 PMID: 22549020